microsoft/sample-app-aoai-chatGPT/README.md

 As above, start the app with `start.cmd`, then visit the local running app at http://127.0.0.1:5000.

 #### Local Setup: Enable Message Feedback
 To enable message feedback, you will need to set up CosmosDB resources.
-Then specify these additional environment variables:
+Then specify these additional environment variable:

-/frontend/.env
-- `VITE_FEEDBACK_ENABLED=True`

 /.env
 - `AZURE_COSMOSDB_ENABLE_FEEDBACK=True`